rmsidebottom/Other/README.md

 directory.
 This will allow you to use the color scheme and vim won't complain about it.

+The vim package YouCompleteMe needs to be installed.
+Include the plugin in your vimrc then load it to download the plugin.
+View the requirements online and then proceed to run the install Python script in the Plugin's directory.
+Once that has been completed, it will be ready to use.

 ### TMUX INFORMATION

 As with most of my vimrc configuration, I discovered all of these configuration